Let’s take a look at the best Larry Bird RCs.

 Bird is the only person in NBA history to be named Rookie of the Year, Most Valuable Player, NBA Finals MVP, All-Star MVP, Coach of the Year, and Executive of the Year.

-As a retired Hall of Famer, his cards have to be seen as a safer investment option than most, especially if you’re looking at the best graded versions of the card he shares with Johnson.
+As a retired Hall of Famer, his cards have to be seen as a safer investment option than most.
+Especially if you’re looking at the best graded versions of the card he shares with Johnson.
+However, they are expensive.